Bible translations into Latin: Reformation-era Protestant Latin translations

-Metrical translations of the Psalms (16th c.)
+Metrical translations of the Psalms (16th cen.)

 Metrical Latin Bible translations are primarily Psalm paraphrases, or paraphrases of Song of Songs, Lamentations, in Latin verse which appeared in the 16th century, then abruptly disappeared.

 Nova Vulgata

 In 1907 Pope Pius X proposed that the Latin text of the Vulgate be recovered using the principles of textual criticism as a basis for a new official translation of the Bible into Latin.
 This revision ultimately led to the Nova Vulgata issued by Pope John Paul II in 1979.